AndyMasc/Bionic-Hand/README.md

 This is a robotics project Im building from scratch at 15 years old — a **computer-vision-controlled bionic hand**.
 It uses **MediaPipe** hand tracking, Python, A bit of C++, and an Arduino to replicate human finger movement with servos and 3D-printed fingers.

+I took inspiration and ideas from DIY TechRush and Murtaza's Workshop - Robotics and AI for this project.

 This system tracks **hand gestures directly from a camera**, translating finger positions into real-time servo angles — no physical sensors required.

 ---